leds-org/leds-tools-codewise-docker/README.md

-# Code Review and Discord Notifier
+# Code Wise: Code Review and Discord Notifier

 This Python script reviews code snippets using OpenAI's GPT model and sends improvement suggestions to a Discord channel.